publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schII/ptD/sptiii/m__us_usc_t42_s254m.md

 [Pub.
 L. 97–35, title XXVII, § 2709(h)][/us/pl/97/35/s2709/h], Aug.
 13, 1981, [95 Stat.
 912][/us/stat/95/912], provided that:

-> “The amendments made by paragraphs (2), (3), and (5)(B) of subsection (c) \[amending this section\] shall apply with respect to contracts entered into under the National Health Service Corps scholarship program under subpart III of part C of title VII of the Public Health Service Act \[section 294r et seq. of this title\] after the date of the enactment of this Act \[Aug.
+> “The amendments made by paragraphs (2), (3), and (5)(B) of subsection (c) \[amending this section\] shall apply with respect to contracts entered into under the National Health Service Corps scholarship program under subpart III of part C of title VII of the Public Health Service Act \[[42 U.S.C.
+294r][/us/usc/t42/s294r] et seq.\] after the date of the enactment of this Act \[Aug.
 13, 1981\].
 An individual who before such date has entered into such a contract and who has not begun the period of obligated service required under such contract shall be given the opportunity to revise such contract to permit the individual to serve such period as a member of the National Health Service Corps who is not an employee of the United States.”

  __Effective Date__